Working on Nebulab

 The blog is our way of contributing to the software industry as well as a way of making ourselves known to potential clients.
 Moreover, writing is also an excellent way to deeply understand topics we are studying and to have clarity on problems we are facing (for example, Investment Time projects make for excellent articles!).

 If you want to write an article, but you're struggling to find the right inspiration or idea, note that we have a #blog channel in our Slack that you can and should join if you're working on or plan to work on the blog.
 It's a fantastic place to get some feedback, suggestions, tips, or just the occasional confidence boost!
-You can also talk to your mentor, of course.
+You can also talk to your manager, of course.
 Anyway, even if you don't master the "art" of writing blog posts (or, at least, not yet!) give it a shot.
 It can be challenging, but it is definitely gratifying!
 And as we said, you can always count on the team for help.

 If you have a blog post idea, but you can't write it yourself because you don't have the time, just put it up on the #blog channel.
 Maybe there's someone else who can bring your idea to life.